Circuit of the Americas: Karting

 The facility features a karting track that has 15 turns and is 0.63 mi long.
 It has wide turns, a set of S-turns and a new hairpin turn that comes off a sweeper turn.
 The Karting Track is located in front of the Main Grandstand.
 The karts can go up to speeds up to 55 mph.

 Bold Stadium

 In August 2017, a new soccer-specific stadium was announced to be built between the Amphitheater and the Grand Plaza.
 A professional soccer team known as Austin Bold FC began playing in the USL Championship in 2019 until 2021.
 The stadium seats 5,000 people.
 The Austin Gilgronis of Major League Rugby were playing home games at the stadium in 2020.

+COTALAND

+COTALAND is a theme park on the grounds of the Circuit of the Americas.
+It is scheduled to open on September 26, 2026.
+The park will feature thirty-plus rides on thirty acres between turns 19 and 20 of the COTA racetrack.
+One of the major rides is Circuit Breaker, the first tilt roller coaster in Texas and second in the United States.
+Circuit Breaker opened for preview rides during the 2025 United States Grand Prix weekend on a pay-per-ride basis.
+Another large roller coaster, Palindrome, is a Gerstlauer “Infinity shuttle coaster” and the first steel coaster in the United States to pass over an active road.
+The idea behind COTALAND is to make COTA a year-round destination, instead of only hosting occasional races and events.

+Hotel

+A 1,000 room resort hotel with a 170,000 foot conference center is being planned on the western portion of the plot of land on which the Circuit of the Americas sits.
+The total cost of the project is expected to be $985 million.

+On April 23, 2026, the Austin City Council approved a 30 year deal wherein a portion of the hotel occupancy tax would be refunded.